Toledo, Spain – May 12, 2012

 I know some readers need assistance with the title of this blog entry; Toledo with Uncle and Aunt.

 Leslie’s Aunt Ann and Uncle Wayne arrived in Madrid yesterday for a visit.
 After chilling at the house yesterday to help get over jet lag, we all woke up early this morning to drive to Toledo, Spain.

-Upon arrival in Toledo, our first stop, as always, was the el Foro restaurant.
-We sat at a table outside and had a coffee and something to eat.
+Upon arrival in Toledo, our first stop, as always, was the el Foro (The Forum) restaurant.
+We sat at a table outside to get a coffee and something to eat.
 Tyler opted for a croissant with ham and cheese.
-Tio y tia decided on the fried egg, ham and french fry breakfast.
-Leslie and I tried the pan con tomate.
-That restaurant also sells mazapan, a local treat.
-It is made from a type of almond mousse.
-They touted that loud and clear on their main window.
+Tio y Tia decided on the fried egg, ham, and French fry breakfast.
+Leslie and I tried the pan con tomate (bread with tomato sauce).
+That restaurant also sells mazapan (marzipan), a local treat, made with a type of almond mousse.
+The restaurant touted that loud and clear on their main window.

 At the plaza, everyone sat down while I dashed up to the ticket office for the tourist train.
-For all five of us the tickets only came to 22 Euros.
-The train ride takes one through the streets of Toledo and then ultimately crosses the Rio Tajo so one can see the city from an overlook on the west side of town.
+For all five of us, the tickets only came to 22€ (US$27).
+The train ride takes one through the streets of the old part of Toledo and then ultimately crosses the Rio Tagus.
+That route allows one to see the city from an overlook on the west side of Toledo.
 The ride takes about 45 minutes.

 When we got off the train, we began to make our way back to the parking garage.
 On an overlook near the garage, we stopped at a restaurant that overlooks the Tagus River.
 BU Terraza is the name of the restaurant.
 The lunch we had was terrific!
 I had one of my Spanish favorites, gazpacho.
 However, once again, Tyler got the prize for the best meal selection.
 He had grilled chicken and pineapple skewers with a curry sauce.
 It was delicious.